TheoChevalier/legal-docs/firefox_cloud_services_ToS/en-US.md

 - Firefox cloud services (the "Services") are a suite of services provided to you by Mozilla.
 - The Services are provided "as is" and there are no warranties of any kind.
 There are significant limits on Mozilla's liability for any damages arising from your use of the Services.
+- Your use of the Services may connect you to other services and products offered by Mozilla or third parties, in which case additional terms may apply.

 #### Terms of Service